Stratford Hall (plantation): History

 Philip Ludwell Lee Sr. (1727–1775), a member of the House of Burgesses and the King's Council, continued to expand the plantation after he inherited Stratford until it eventually encompassed almost 6600 acre.
 A lover of horses and music, Philip and his wife Elizabeth Steptoe (1743–1789) had two daughters, the oldest of them known as the "divine Matilda".
 Philip died in 1775, and Elizabeth remarried in 1780 to Philip Richard Fendall I (1734–1805).
 The new couple continued to reside at Stratford Hall with her two daughters and her son-in-law (and later a hero of the Revolutionary War, Henry "Light Horse Harry" Lee (1756–1818), who had married her daughter Matilda.
-An arrangement was reached in 1784-1785 that the Fendalls would turn over their rights to Stratford Hall, and Henry would sell a one-half acre lot situated on Oronoco Street in Alexandria, Virginia for 300 pounds.
-It was there that Philip R. Fendall built the Lee-Fendall House.
+An arrangement was reached in 1784-1785 that the Fendalls would turn over their rights to Stratford Hall, and Henry would sell a one-half acre lot on Oronoco Street in Alexandria, Virginia for 300 pounds.
+There, Philip R. Fendall built the Lee-Fendall House.
 Matilda inherited Stratford Hall in this agreement and lived there with her husband Harry and her second cousin, but the couple's time together was cut short when Matilda died after eight years of marriage.

-During this period, Caesar, an enslaved man, served as chef.
-He was noted for preparing hot chocolate for guests, as the hall had one of the first three chocolate grinding stones in Virginia.
+During this period, Caesar, an enslaved man, was a chef.
+He was noted for preparing hot chocolate for guests, as the hall had one of Virginia's first three chocolate grinding stones.
 His son Caesar Jr. was the plantation's postillion.

 Several years passed before "Light Horse Harry" remarried to Ann Hill Carter (1773–1827) of Shirley Plantation.
 Their fourth child, Robert Edward Lee (1807–1870), was born at Stratford Hall in 1807.
 Robert E. Lee spent only his first four years at Stratford Hall, yet remembered it fondly for the remainder of his life.
-In the middle of the Civil War, Lee wrote his wife that "In the absence of a home I wish I could purchase Stratford.
+In the middle of the American Civil War, Lee wrote his wife, "In the absence of a home I wish I could purchase Stratford.
 That is the only place I could go to, now accessible to us, that would inspire me with feelings of pleasure and local love.
 You and the girls could remain there in quiet.
 It is a poor place, but we could make enough cornbread and bacon for our support and the girls could weave us clothes.
 I wonder if it is for sale and at how much."

 Light Horse Harry fell heavily into debt and eventually served a two-year term in debtors' prison.
-Anne Carter Lee and the children departed from Stratford Hall during the winter of 1810–11, and moved to Alexandria.
-Stratford Hall passed into the hands of Harry and Matilda's surviving son Major Henry Lee IV "Black Horse" (1787–1837), but financial troubles and personal scandal forced him to sell the plantation several years later.
+Anne Carter Lee and the children departed from Stratford Hall during the winter of 1810–11 and moved to Alexandria.
+Stratford Hall passed into the hands of Harry and Matilda's surviving son, Major Henry Lee IV "Black Horse" (1787–1837).
+Still, financial troubles and personal scandals forced him to sell the plantation several years later.